 Keywords form the foundation of your content strategy.
 Identify the most relevant and popular keywords in your niche.
 Understand your audience’s psyche and identify the terms and phrases they’ll likely use when searching for your product/service.
 You can also use various tools such as Google Keyword Planner, SEMrush, Ahrefs, etc. to get more keywords ideas and validate the selected keywords.

 Content Creation Pipeline

 The next step is to select the topics and subjects that you’ll be working on.
-It’s recommended that you identify various pillar topics and assign subtopics under each.
+It’s recommended that you identify various pillar topics and assign subtopics (topic clusters) under each.
 It’s also essential to select the right formats that’ll immediately grab eyeballs.

 Think of it as a visual workflow outlining your overarching content strategy.
 It defines the themes, topics, formats, etc. you’ll work on.
 It also outlines a long-term publishing schedule and identifies the distribution channels you’ll be using to promote your content.

 Make a list of all the metrics that must be tracked to measure your ROI.
 You should also include the tools that can be used for tracking and monitoring.

 A content marketing playbook can be instrumental in giving direction and aim to your content strategy.
 It should include your goals, target audience, and focus keywords.
 It also outlines the topics, themes, formats, distribution channels, and publishing schedule you’ll work with.

 Get your free content marketing playbook from WriteForMe today.